 Summary

-There is obvious change in player style between the two time periods, which has at least 20 years of time gap in between.
+There are obvious changes in player style between the two time periods, with at least 20 years of time gap in between them.
 We have noticed the optimal way to categorize players has become less relevant to the on-court positions, since before 1990 two of the seven clusters are mainly represented by 3 position:

 2. Well-rounded small players with limited playing time - by PG, SG, SF